sksurv.metrics.concordance_index_censored#

 Parameters:

-• event_indicator (array-like, shape = (n_samples,)) – Boolean array denotes whether an event occurred
+• event_indicator (array-like, shape = (n_samples,)) – A boolean array where True indicates an event and False indicates censoring.

-• estimate (array-like, shape = (n_samples,)) – Estimated risk of experiencing an event
+• estimate (array-like, shape = (n_samples,)) – The predicted risk score for each sample (e.g., from estimator.predict(X)).
+A higher value indicates a higher risk of experiencing an event.

-• tied_tol (float, optional, default: 1e-8) – The tolerance value for considering ties.
-If the absolute difference between risk scores is smaller or equal than tied_tol, risk scores are considered tied.
+• tied_tol (float, optional, default: 1e-8) – The tolerance value for considering ties in risk scores.
+If the absolute difference between two risk scores is smaller than or equal to tied_tol, they are considered tied.

 Returns:

-• concordant (int) – Number of concordant pairs
+• concordant (int) – The number of concordant pairs.

-• discordant (int) – Number of discordant pairs
+• discordant (int) – The number of discordant pairs.

-• tied_risk (int) – Number of pairs having tied estimated risks
+• tied_risk (int) – The number of pairs with tied risk scores.

-• tied_time (int) – Number of comparable pairs sharing the same time
+• tied_time (int) – The number of comparable pairs with tied survival times.

 See also